defcast/defcast.github.io/_posts/2017-12-30-dev-env-part-one.markdown

 Chrome has a built-in toolbar that lets developers examine, edit, and debug HTML, CSS, and JavaScript on the desktop and on mobile.

-It comes with:
+It comes with tools for:

 - Elements
 - Resources
-- Network
+- Network performance
 - Sources
 - Timeline
 - Profiles